Looking for a simple activity that will teach kids to sound out words? Try these free word slider cards!

 Have him repeat the sounds in order until he can sliiide them all together to make a word.

 Simple!
-The first couple times we did this, my Three resisted.
+The first couple times we did this, my little guy resisted.
 I pulled it out a month later, and suddenly he was sounding out at least half of the words on his first or second try.
 I loved seeing the smile on his face when he revealed the final picture and saw that he was correct!